Welcome to our second virtual ASPS.

 University of Central Arkansas

-In this study, we were interested in examining the effects of perceived economic status on perceived life satisfaction and goal progress, in the context of social media.
+Abstract In this study, we were interested in examining the effects of perceived economic status on perceived life satisfaction and goal progress, in the context of social media.
 We had 132 participants that we recruited through the UCA Sona Research website.
 Participants were put into 3 different conditions, upward, downward and neutral social comparison.
 Our findings proved to be non significant for our hypotheses.
 Although our results were non significant, it is important to note that many dimensions of social media can have an influence on our lives and our mental wellness.